Royal Raven Card

 • If a player bids "Shooting the Bird" (equal to maximum points available), they must collect all the points in the deck.
 If they succeed, they get a 100 point bonus.
 If they fail to get all points, they lose their bid amount plus an additional 50 point penalty.

-Player Rating System
+CELO Rating System

 How Your Rating is Calculated